 The Aftermath of Sexual Assault: Am I Supposed to Feel This Way?

 Whether you’re a man or a woman, sexual assault is a trauma.
 The trauma of sexual assault involves losing control of your own body and possibly fearing death or injury.
 There are certain ways that human beings react to trauma that are the same for men and women.
 “Rape trauma syndrome” is a term that mental health professionals use to describe the common reactions that occur for both men and women after sexual assault.
 “Rape trauma syndrome” is not an illness or abnormal reaction — it is a normal reaction to an abnormal, traumatic event.

 Below is a checklist of common reactions to sexual assault.
 Though each person and situation is unique, this checklist will help you to know the range of reactions that are normal to expect.
 Of course, there are also ways that men are affected differently than women by sexual assault.
 Following the list of universal reactions to sexual assault, we’ll delve into some of the reactions to sexual assault that are more unique to men.

-Checklist of Universal Reactions to Sexual Assault
+Universal Reactions to Sexual Assault